Mulgara: Taxonomy and species identification

-A long history of confusion exists when classifying mulgaras, and the recently described species are only known from few subfossil remains, making genetic analysis and confirmation of taxonomy difficult.
+A long history of confusion exists when classifying mulgaras, and the three recently described species cannot be genetically analyzed, making the confirmation of taxonomy difficult.
 Recent genetic analysis of most available and well-preserved tissue samples from around Australia suggests that only two species of mulgara are extant, and that these species conform well to the currently named D. blythi and D. hillieri.
 The question remains as to why some widely co-occurring and similarly-sized Dasycercus species would have gone extinct, since European colonisation, but others (i.e. the brush-tailed mulgara) have remained relatively common.

-The most distinguishing feature in identifying the two extant species is the crest of hair on the tail.
-The crest-tailed mulgara has a crest of long black hairs on the upper side of the distal end of the tail, although this feature may be present in D. cristicauda, D. archeri, D. hillieri and D. woolleyae.
-The brush-tailed mulgara has a brush of black hairs along the final two-thirds of the tail, though this is now no longer considered a unique feature.
-The species also have a slightly different dental formation, which is difficult to observe in live animals, and the brush-tailed mulgara has six nipples while the crest-tailed mulgara has eight.

-Diet
+Distribution

+Mulgara are distributed through the arid regions of Australia, with the crest-tailed mulgara currently being restricted to the central eastern deserts (Simpson-Strzelecki Dunefield bioregion) of the continent, and the brush-tailed mulgara being more widespread from Queensland to near-coastal Western Australia.

+Biology

+Mulgaras are nocturnal, but occasionally "sunbathe" in the entrance of the burrow in which they dwell.
+Their kidneys are highly developed to excrete extremely concentrated urine to preserve water, as the animals rarely drink.

 Mulgara feed mostly on insects, but also eat reptiles and small mammals.

-Reproduction

 Mulgara are seasonal breeders and breed from June to September.
 The pouch comprises two lateral folds of skin.

-Distribution

-Mulgara are distributed through the arid regions of Australia, with the crest-tailed mulgara currently being restricted to the central eastern deserts (Simpson-Strzelecki Dunefield bioregion) of the continent, and the brush-tailed mulgara being more widespread from Queensland to near-coastal Western Australia.